Cheesebaron/ViewPagerIndicator/README.md

          titleIndicator.SetViewPager(pager);

-  3. *(Optional)* If you want to listen for a `PageChange` event, you should use it on the ViewPagerIndicator, rather than setting an `OnPageChangeListener` on the `ViewPager`, otherwise the `ViewPager` will not update.
+  3. *(Optional)* If you want to listen for a `PageChange` event, you should use it on the `ViewPagerIndicator`, rather than setting an `OnPageChangeListener` on the `ViewPager`, otherwise the `ViewPagerIndicator` will not update.

          //continued from above
          titleIndicator.PageChange += MyPageChangeEventHandler;